1.0 Purpose and Scope

 Varicella is a highly contagious disease caused by the varicella-zoster virus.
 In healthy children, the disease is usually a mild illness however life-threatening complications can occur rarely.
 For most, the disease presents with mild cold-like symptoms with a rash appearing after two days.
 The rash has characteristic itchy blisters that last approximately four-five days.
 Varicella infection can however be much more severe in adults and can cause serious and have even fatal consequences for persons who are immune compromised.
 Varicella can also have harmful consequences for an unborn baby therefore pregnant women and those with new-born infants should seek urgent medical advice if they have close contact with a person who has been diagnosed with varicella infection.

-Varicella vaccination is mandatory for all non-immune healthcare related personnel (including students) and is particularly important if working in maternity, neonatal or paediatric wards, or with immune-compromised patients.
+Varicella vaccination is required for all non-immune healthcare related personnel (including students) and is particularly important if working in maternity, neonatal or paediatric wards, or with immune-compromised patients.

 UQ Healthcare workers (HCWs) and HCW students must have two doses of a varicella containing vaccine or provide evidence of varicella immunity.